samaviya/tech_website/pages/about.md

               Who Are We?
             </h2>
             <p>
-              Transformation & Excellence Center for Health (TECH) has been functioning as a fundamental and significant component of the National Institute of Health.It was inaugurated by the Special Assistant to the Prime Minister on National Health Services, Regulations and Coordination, Dr Faisal Sultan in February 2021.
+              Transformation & Excellence Centre for Health (TECH) has been functioning as a fundamental and significant component of the National Institute of Health.It was inaugurated by the Special Assistant to the Prime Minister on National Health Services, Regulations and Coordination, Dr Faisal Sultan in February 2021.
 It is involved in transforming the technical aspects of public health-related activities to improve the